eeberhard/aica-api/python/README.md

 # Python AICA API Client

-The AICA API client module provides simple functions for interacting with the AICA API.
+The AICA API client module provides simple functions for interacting with the API of the AICA Core.

 ```shell
 pip install aica-api